-6.6.5.5.1 Energy Storage Resource Base Point Deviation Charge for Under Performance
+6.6.5.5.1 Energy Storage Resource Set Point Deviation Charge for Under Performance

-(1) ERCOT shall charge a QSE for an ESR a Base Point Deviation Charge for under-performance if the difference of the aggregate telemetered generation and aggregate telemetered consumption is below the following tolerance.
-The tolerance is the lesser of:
+(1) ERCOT shall charge a QSE for an ESR a Base Point Deviation Charge for under-performance if the telemetered generation or consumption is below the specified tolerance.

-(a) 3% of the Adjusted Aggregated Base Point for the ESR in the Settlement Interval; or
+(2) The tolerance is the lesser of 3% of the AASP for the ESR in the Settlement Interval, or three MW below the AASP for the ESR in the Settlement Interval, if the Resource meets the following conditions:

+(a) The ESR is not a DC-Coupled Resource; or

-(b) Three MW below the Adjusted Aggregated Base Point for the ESR in the Settlement Interval.
+(b) The ESR is a DC-Coupled Resource and meets the conditions to be treated in the same manner as an ESR as specified in paragraph (1) of Section 3.8.7, DC-Coupled Resources, anytime during the Settlement Interval.

-(2) The deviation penalty for under-performance for each Resource that is part of an ESR will be determined for the ESR and evenly allocated and charged to each Resource within that ESR as follows:
+(3) The deviation charge for under-performance for each QSE for each ESR at each Resource Node Settlement Point will be calculated as follows: